-Networked games offer a more personalised experience for players, as you can log in and create a persona within the network that can then be accessed at home via the online casino.
-Popular games that are networked include Star Trek and Lord of the Rings.
+Networked games offer a more personalized experience for players, as you can log in and create a persona within the network that can then be accessed at home via the online casino.
+Top Popular games that are networked include Star Trek and Lord of the Rings.

 Start your slot playing journey today – who knows where it will take you?

 Keep going to learn, next chapter: Slot compendium Part 5: Slots game bonuses